Quantum metrology in the presence of correlated noise via Markovian embedding: Two-level atom frequency estimation for a damped Jaynes-Cummings model

 For concreteness, we assume we are interested in local estimation of the parameter around $\Omega \approx 0$, and also take $\omega_0=0$ for simplicity.
 With this choice, \eqref{eq:solrho} can also be regarded as the the solution of the following master equation described solely in terms of the systems $S$,

 where,

 and

 This is a spontaneous decay model of a two-level system, with a time dependent decay rate.
 It is important to note that, if we abstract out the parameter estimation problem ($\Omega$ dependence) for the moment, solely from the dynamical perspective, this master equation is identical to the one that can be obtained for $\rho_S(t)$ in Eq. (\ref{eq:solrho}) with $\omega_0=0$ and $\Omega=0$.
 Although, the QFI obtained for the dynamics of Eq. (\ref{master}) will not be same as the one obtained for the dynamics in Eq. (\ref{eq:solrho}) due to additional $\Omega$ dependence in the noisy part of the evolution.
 Nevertheless, strictly in the limit of $t\rightarrow 0$, this contribution will be negligible, and $\Omega$ dependent contribution will only come from the Hamiltonian part of the evolution same as in Eq. (\ref{master}).

-Now, in the weak coupling regime i.e., for $\gamma_0/\lambda<1/2$ (means bath correlation time is less than that of system's), $\gamma(t)$ is always positive and consequently the system dynamics is CP-divisibile \cite{Rivas2014, Breuer2016, Li2018, CHRUSCINSKI2022}.
+Now, in the weak coupling regime i.e., for $\gamma_0/\lambda<1/2$ (means bath correlation time is less than that of system's), $\gamma(t)$ is always positive and consequently the system dynamics is Completely Positive divisible \cite{Rivas2014, Breuer2016, Li2018, CHRUSCINSKI2022}.
 This means that, the environmental correlations are not strong enough to cause the effective dynamics to appear as genuinely non-Markovian.
 But, whenever $\gamma_0/\lambda>1/2$ (strong coupling regime), parameter $d$ is purely imaginary and $\gamma(t)$ is oscillatory with negative values indicating non-Markovian features.
 Also, one can see that for $t=\frac{2}{d'}\left[n\pi-\tan^{-1}\left(\frac{-id}{\lambda}\right)\right]$, we have diverging $\gamma(t)$, though the solutions remains always valid.
 This shows that the time-convolutionless master equation at those points does not exist.
 Now, in the Markov limit: $\lambda\gg \gamma_0$ (very short bath correlation time compared to system, i.e., no memory), $c_1(t)\approx c_1(0)e^{-\gamma_0 t/2}$, implying system dynamics reduces to the standard Markovian dynamics with constant decay rate.
 Finally, in the large time limit, the system goes back to its ground state.